alegunta-git/turbo-guide/books/np snippets.md

 "Kaushik pointed out that money created without the right financial discipline and education is rarely sustained.
 “The first generation earns it.
 The second enjoys it.
 The third often forgets how it was built,” he said, highlighting how financial success often weakens as it passes down."

-10 Samurai Life Rules For How To Be Mentally Strong, According to Miyamoto Musashi - New Trader U

-10 Samurai Life Rules For How To Be Mentally Strong, According to Miyamoto Musashi - New Trader U https://share.google/Ta66vjhISCs7s3RNW

 **'We have everything but tourists': Bangkok beats India 3:1, analyst calls it a failure - BusinessToday**
 - "Keep top 50 tourist zones spotless